jlant/swc-presentation/README.md

-# swc-slides
+# swc-presentation
-Slides for a Software Carpentry Workshop.
+A presentation for [Software Carpentry](https://software-carpentry.org/) workshops.